h2oai/h2o-3/h2o-docs/src/product/downloading.rst

 **Note**: For users who do not have access to anaconda.org, it is still possible to download H2O-3 conda package from S3 and install it locally.

 1. Install dependencies described above.
 2. Retrieve the H2O-3 conda package for your Python version and environment.
 Available packages are described below.
-In these URLs, "rel-wolpert" is the branch, "6" is the branch version, and "3.18.0.6" is the H2O-3 version.
-Replace these with your desired branch and version.
+In these package URLs, "rel-wolpert" is the branch, "6" is the branch version, and "3.18.0.6" is the H2O-3 version.
+Replace these values with your desired branch and version.

  ::